erazavi/AccessibilityCodingCompetition2020/README.md

 - Make it accessible for all servers.
 - Possibly creating a text log.
 - Testing it further in groups with hard of hearing users.
-- Reimplement the follow and Voice Channel Join/Leave function
+- Reimplement the follow and Voice Channel Join/Leave Notification functions
 ```